geosolutions-it/geobatch/src/doc/source/actionImageMosaic.rst

 Which represents a granule with date 2012-12-31 23:59:59 and elevation 1.0.

-Datastore
+Minimal giode to using the datastore.properties file
 @@@@@@@@@@@@

-The Datastore is a properties file which is used by the ImageMosaic to update the metadata store which is used by the GeoServer.
+The datastore.properties is a properties file which is used by the ImageMosaic plugin in GeoTools (hence GeoServer) in order to place the mosac index in  a GeoTools datastore, which means not only a Shapefile (for which it is not needed as the ImageMosaic by default creates an ImageMosaci inside the mosaic root directory) but also a Postgis table, an H2 database and so on.

-Here a complete example with all the acceptable options:
+Here a complete example with all the acceptable options for Postgis.
+The files contains a first KVP whose key is **SPI** and whose values is the name of the SPI service (with package name) for the kind of datastore we want to use from GeoTools.
+The others KVPs are taken from the datastore connection parameters.
+Notice that for the datastores that support it we can also connect to an external JNDI datasource (see below).

 .. sourcecode:: xml